 Augusta is a place I have been to many times but just as a day trip from Margaret River.
 I have not spent quality time in Augusta until lately and I fell in love with the coastal town.
-It is a laid back town full of natural beauty.
-The town overlooks the Hardy Inlet and Flinders Bay is perfect spot for snorkelling and swimming.
+It is a laid-back town full of natural beauty.
+The town overlooks the Hardy Inlet and Flinders Bay is a perfect spot for snorkelling and swimming.

 Let me show you what we got up to during our stay.

-The Hardy Inlet is the estuary of the Blackwood River and it is a great place to enjoy water based activities.
-Our children had a ball running and splashing in the water as it is shallow for quiet some distance.
+The Hardy Inlet is the estuary of the Blackwood River and it is a great place to enjoy water-based activities.
+Our children had a ball running and splashing in the water as it is shallow for quite some distance.
 Beautiful spot to put in the kayak and paddle around.

-Fisherman were gutting their fish on fish filleting benches in the water which caused quiet a stir.
-Pelicans, Eagle Rays and Sting Rays were all gathered around to get some of the off cuts.
+Fisherman were gutting their fish on fish filleting benches in the water which caused quite a stir.
+Pelicans, Eagle Rays and Sting Rays were all gathered around to get some of the offcuts.
 The Rays glided in around your feet and were not afraid to check you out.
-I on the other hand was a little bit wary of them!
+I, on the other hand, was a little bit wary of them!

 The sheltered bay is stunning with fine white sand, turquoise water and perfect for swimming, snorkelling, kayaking and photography.